Trying to come up with new ideas for male poses? Here are some easy tricks for your next photography session!

 Having you subject in different parts of the frame always add an interesting element to any photo.
 The same goes for your male subjects!
 If you’re in a studio, you can try the rule of thirds, and if you’re outdoors, try your typical compositional tricks like framing, layering, or changing your angle!

-Try to combine these tips to create a great pose for any male.
-Remember, first pick if your subject will be sitting or standing.
+Try to combine these poses and photography tips to create a great pose for any male.
+Remember, first pick if your subject poses will be sitting or standing.
 Next, choose where they should place their arm/hands.
 You can never go wrong with having your client place his hands in his pockets while standing!
 From there, ask him to change the placement of his head, from looking away to look straight at your camera!
 While he’s in this pose, get up close, back up, take a side shot or at a slight angle.
-Before you know it, you’ll have a full gallery of images that will reflect their personality.
-These tricks can all be used in engagement and wedding sessions with couples, in professional headshot sessions, or in family shoots!
-The goal is to alter your current posing flow slightly in a way that flatters your clients and helps them leave feeling great and loving their photos (and hopefully telling all of their friends)!
+Before you know it, you’ll have a full gallery of images and poses that will reflect their personality.
+These poses can all be used in engagement and wedding sessions with couples, in professional headshot sessions, or in family shoots!
+The goal is to alter your current posing flow slightly in a way that flatters your male models and clients and helps them leave feeling great and loving their photos (and hopefully telling all of their friends)!